-3. Transmission Difficulties.
-If transmission difficulties that result in a late transmission, no transmission, or rejection of the transmitted application are experienced, and following the above instructions do not resolve the problem so that the application is submitted to www.Grants.Gov by the deadline date and time, follow the guidance below.
+- 3. Transmission Difficulties.
+If transmission difficulties that result in a late transmission, no transmission, or rejection of the transmitted application are experienced, and following the above instructions do not resolve the problem so that the application is submitted to Grants.gov by the deadline date and time, follow the guidance below.
 The Agency will make a decision concerning acceptance of each late submission on a case-by-case basis.
-All emails, as described below, are to be sent to Cynthia Gonzales, (303) 312-6569 with the FON in the subject line.
-If you are unable to email, contact Cynthia Gonzales, (303) 312-6569.
-Be aware that EPA will only consider accepting applications that were unable to transmit due to www.Grants.gov or relevant www.Sam.gov system issues or for unforeseen exigent circumstances, such as extreme weather interfering with internet access.
-Failure of an applicant to submit timely because they did not properly or timely register in SAM.gov or Grants.gov is not an acceptable reason to justify acceptance of a late submittal.

-a.
-If you are experiencing problems resulting in an inability to upload the application to Grants.gov, it is essential to call www.Grants.gov for assistance at 1-800-518-4726 before the application deadline.
+All emails, as described below, are to be sent to Ms. Geryl Ricks at ricks.geryl@epa.gov with the FON in the subject line.
+If you are unable to email, contact Ms. Geryl Ricks at 404-562-9837.
+Be aware that EPA will only consider accepting applications that were unable to transmit due to Grants.gov or relevant www.Sam.gov system issues or for unforeseen exigent circumstances, such as extreme weather interfering with internet access.
+Failure of an applicant to submit timely because they did not properly or timely register in SAM.gov or Grants.gov is not an acceptable reason to justify acceptance of a late submittal. - a.
+If you are experiencing problems resulting in an inability to upload the application to Grants.gov, it is essential to call Grants.gov for assistance at 1-800-518-4726 before the application deadline.
 Applicants who are outside the U.S. at the time of submittal and are not able to access the toll-free number may reach a Grants.gov representative by calling 606-545-5035.
 Be sure to obtain a case number from Grants.gov.
-If the problems stem from unforeseen exigent circumstances unrelated to Grants.gov, such as extreme weather interfering with internet access, contact Cynthia Gonzales at (303) 312-6569.

-b.
-Unsuccessful transfer of the application package: If a successful transfer of the application cannot be accomplished even with assistance from Grants.gov due to electronic submission system issues or unforeseen exigent circumstances, send an email message to gonzales.cynthia@epa.gov; prior to the application deadline.
-The email message must document the problem and include the Grants.gov case number as well as the entire application in PDF format as an attachment.

-c.
-Grants.gov rejection of the application package: If a notification is received from Grants.gov stating that the application has been rejected for reasons other than late submittal promptly send an email to gonzales.cynthia@epa.gov with the FON in the subject line within one business day of the closing date of this solicitation.
+If the problems stem from unforeseen exigent circumstances unrelated to Grants.gov, such as extreme weather interfering with internet access, contact Ms. Geryl Ricks at 404-562-9837 - b.
+Unsuccessful transfer of the application package: If a successful transfer of the application cannot be accomplished even with assistance from Grants.gov due to electronic submission system issues or unforeseen exigent circumstances, and you have already attempted to resolve the issue by contacting Grants.gov, send an email message to Ms. Geryl Ricks at ricks.geryl@epa.gov prior to the application deadline.
+The email message must document the problem and include the Grants.gov case number as well as the entire application in PDF format as an attachment. - c.
+Grants.gov rejection of the application package: If a notification is received from Grants.gov stating that the application has been rejected for reasons other than late submittal and it is too late to reapply, promptly send an email to Ms. Geryl Ricks at ricks.geryl@epa.gov with the FON in the subject line within one business day of the closing date of this solicitation.
 The email should include any materials provided by Grants.gov and attach the entire application in PDF format.

+Please note that successful submission through Grants.gov or via email does not necessarily mean your application is eligible for award.

-C. CONTENT OF PROPOSAL SUBMISSION Applicants should read the following section very carefully and address all requirements.
+C. CONTENT OF PROPOSAL SUBMISSION

+Applicants should read the following section very carefully and address all requirements.